strophe/libstrophe/README.txt

 directory to build the library.
 This will create a static library (also in the top-level) directory which can be linked into other programs.
-The public api is defined in <xmpp.h> which is also in the top-level directory.
+The public api is defined in <strophe.h> which is also in the top-level directory.

 Invoke 'scons test' in the top-level directory to execute the unit and self tests.